 - Reduces stress

-But it is important not to nap for longer than 30 mins, otherwise you may struggle to awaken or struggle to sleep at night.
+However, it is important not to nap for longer than 30 mins.
+Otherwise you may struggle to awaken or struggle to sleep at night.
 Research has shown 10 - 20 minutes are considered the ideal length.

 We all have a homeostatic sleep drive, which is a technical term for the feeling of pressure to sleep.
 When we wake up from a good night’s sleep, your homeostatic sleep drive is low, this then builds up in our body until bedtime, when we feel sleepy.
 Power naps can help decrease the homeostatic sleep drive, making us feel more awake, helping to reduce feelings of fatigue and improve chemo brain.

 It is important to remember that our body produces a higher drive for sleep under some circumstances.
-When the immune system is fighting an infection, it produces more immune mediators, which cause more sleepiness.
-Also, cognitively stimulating or demanding experiences (such as treatment or scans) could increase sleep pressure further.
+For example, when the immune system is fighting an infection it produces more immune mediators, which cause more sleepiness.
+Furthermore, cognitively stimulating or demanding experiences (such as treatment or scans) could increase sleep pressure further.
 As a result, our sleep may be longer and deeper after those experiences.